 Fresh Cranberries Vs. Dried Cranberries

 Fresh cranberries contain high amounts of vitamin C, carbohydrates, water, and potassium.
-In contrast, dried cranberries lose these components, but retain high carbs.
-Dried cranberries taste sweeter than the fresh ones and are less acidic too.
+In contrast, dried cranberries lose these components, but retain high amounts of sugar and carbohydrates.
+Dried cranberries taste sweeter than the fresh ones, but should be used sparingly due to their sugar content.

 Nutrition Data Of Cranberries